Case Type

 Synopsis

-In a licensee holdover proceeding, the landlord and tenant both moved for summary judgment regarding succession rights to an Article V housing cooperative apartment.
-Tenant, the spouse of a prior successor, was granted summary judgment, with the court finding she met spousal succession requirements under the City Agreement, notwithstanding the prior successor's lack of formal shares or an occupancy agreement.
-The petition was dismissed against her.
+In a licensee holdover proceeding in a cooperative PHFL Article V (Mitchell-Lama), the landlord and tenant both moved for summary judgment regarding succession rights.
+Tenant, the spouse of a prior successor, was granted summary judgment, with the court finding she met spousal succession requirements under Section 210(d)(i) of the City Agreement, notwithstanding the prior successor's lack of formal shares or an occupancy agreement.
 The landlord's motion for summary judgment was granted against co-occupant, who failed to provide admissible evidence for Braschi-type succession, resulting in a possessory judgment against him.
 The petition was dismissed against John and Jane Doe.
+The court also holds that, unlike state- and city-assisted Mitchell-Lama cooperatives where DHCR and HPD have sole jurisdiction over succession claims, Housing Court has jurisdiction to decide succession under PHFL Article V.

 Keywords